khanhtra/Game-of-Life/README.md

 The cells are displayed on a graphics server (**GraphicsServerV2.jar**) along with a created GUI.

+_**The CA initial state is left intentionally blank so the user can click on cells to make it become "alive".
+The initial space where the user can click is 240x240 pixels.**_

 **How to run on a Linux machine**